Do utility bills affect your credit score?

 - Pay your utility bills by direct debit.
 This reduces the chances of missing a payment, plus many utility bill providers offer a discount when you pay this way.

-- Tell your provider if you’re likely to miss a payment.
+- Tell your provider if you’ll likely miss a payment.
 Often, you’ll be given the opportunity to negotiate a more affordable payment schedule.

-- Fall behind on bill payments unless you absolutely can’t help it.
-Even if there is no impact on your credit score, your provider may fine you or shut off your power supply.
+- Fall behind on bill payments Try to stay on top of your payments, because even if there is no impact on your credit score, your provider may fine you or shut off your power supply.